uestla/Sparse-Matrix/README.md

 * moving under a namespace to prevent colisions
 * `operator[]` for both getting and setting matrix values
 * optimizing of M-M multiplication and addition
-* more matrix operations (subtraction, transpose, etc.)
+* more matrix operations (transpose, scalar-matrix multiplication, matrix-scalar division, etc.)